GenomicsForAotearoaNewZealand/genomics-tools/README.md

 ## Contributing to this repository

 The source code is hosted on https://gitlab.com/gfanz/genomics-tools and a copy is kept in github.com for convenience.
 Please submit merge requests via GitLab.

+If you are not familiar with git, please check the dedicated wiki page: https://gitlab.com/gfanz/genomics-tools/wikis/Git-basic
 ## Proposing a new tool

 Thank you for contributing.
 Please read `tools/README.md` for more information on the conventions and